Channel S (Bangladeshi TV channel)

 Channel S (চ্যানেল এস) is a Bangladeshi Bengali-language satellite and cable television channel owned by Sunshine Television Limited launched on 12 June 2024.
 It is based in Segunbagicha in Dhaka.
 Channel S is the first ultra-high definition television channel in Bangladesh utilizing AI technology.

 History

 Channel S originally broadcast as an IPTV channel, but was later shut down by the Bangladesh Telecommunication Regulatory Commission in October 2021 as it was accused of broadcasting illegally.
+Ismat Kadir Gama later applied for a license to operate Channel S the same year.

 It was officially launched on 12 June 2024 in a ceremony organized in the Jatiya Press Club auditorium with the "Shob Kotha Shobar Kotha" (সব কথা সবার কথা; lit.
 'Everything is the saying of everyone') slogan.
 The channel's launch was announced by Bangladeshi president Mohammed Shahabuddin.